How Secure is Your Copied Text (Clipboard)?

 Also, like Windows, it isn’t secure.

 For some people that might be a shock, because macOS is often touted as being more secure than systems that run Windows.
-To an extent, this is true; mostly because macOS is based off Linux, whereas Windows is not.
+To an extent, this is true; mostly because macOS is based off Unix (cousin to Linux), whereas Windows is not.

 Like Microsoft, Apple has implemented a cloud clipboard as well.
 This cloud clipboard is called the “universal clipboard.”
 The universal clipboard is tied to “Handoff,” which syncs between apple devices.